 All the while, your competitors are entering the market and getting to large and enterprise clients more quickly than you.
 This is why having an outreach strategy is critical.

 An outreach strategy is a specific set of tactics intended to attract new business.
 Depending on the complexity of your sales organization, your outreach strategy can consist of one action or a combination of multiple tactics.

 I’ve now helped three early-stage tech companies go from zero revenue to cash-flow positive.
 Honing in on the most valuable accounts and customer stakeholders has helped me accelerate B2B sales at each of these.
-In fact, the company I currently lead, Spotted Media, used this three-step plan to acquire our first set of customers before we even had a fully functioning web site.
+In fact, the company I currently lead, Spotted Media, used these tactics below to acquire our first set of customers before we even had a fully functioning web site.